postman-open-technologies/linting-rules/_rules/paths-http-method.md

 description: |-
   When you design a REST API, you don't usually need to mention terms like `get`, `delete` and so on in your `paths`, because this information is conveyed by the HTTP method.
-This simplifies securing your API as you know beforehand the kind of action which is going to be performed.
 message: API "path" contains a name of an http method. {{error}}
 severity: hint
 recommended: true